svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 The set subcommands set the value of national language properties by

-national language property such as default system locale, console
+tional language property such as default system locale, console keymap,

 The install/uninstall locale subcommands install or uninstall necessary